Tessa (pictured with her mom Chrystal)

 Bruce has a history of barking at strangers, especially men, and other dogs.
 He would lunge at visitors to his home.
 With an herbal supplement, acupressure and compression therapy, Bruce started to calm down.
 Thanks to help from Ranger, Moira, Buddy and Benji, Bruce learned to not only ignore other dogs walking by, but to actually greet appropriately.
 Bruce is still working on his "people skills", but can now walk up to strangers and accept treats.
 In three sessions, and a lot of hard work by his humans, Bruce has come a very long way.
 He even visited family members and made friends with a little girl.

 Most Improved Dog February 2019

 Kiva came from a shelter after having been relinquished by her family that "didn't have time to work with her".
 She was adopted by a wonderful mom who has plenty of time to work with and love her.
 Kiva was afraid of all people, sounds, and most of the furniture in the house.
-Slowly she is coming out of her shell, exploring the house and discovering that Marie and her friends bring "cookies".
-Last week, Kiva made her first forage into the dreaded basement, and discovered it was a pretty cool (literally) place to hang out with mom.
+Slowly she is coming out of her shell, exploring the house and discovering that Marie and her friends bring "cookies."
+Last week, Kiva made her first foray into the dreaded basement and discovered it was a pretty cool (literally) place to hang out with mom.

 Most Improved Dog January 2019